jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Load-Balancing-Service-Clause.md

 7.3.1.
 Both parties terminate early by consensus;

 7.3.2.
-If you close any of the Load Balancer, JD Cloud will stop providing the services of Load Balancer; if you close all Load Balancer, the Service Terms will be terminated;
+If you close any of the Load Balancer, JD Cloud will stop providing the services of Load Balancer;

 7.3.3.
 If you are in severe breach of the Service Terms (including but not limited to: a.
 You failed to fulfill your payment obligations in accordance with the Agreement, and/or b.
-You have severely violated the law, etc.), JD Cloud reserves the right to terminate the service in advance and you shall still pay the outstanding fee; if you fail to fulfill the payment obligation as agreed, JD Cloud will suspend and terminate the service as stipulated below:
+You have severely violated the law, etc.), JD Cloud has the right to terminate the services in advance without refunding the cost that you have already paid, but you still need to pay the outstanding service charge.

-7.3.3.1.
-You can continue to use the Load Balancer service of JD Cloud for 24h from the first arrears; if, 24h later, you still fail to recharge it successfully and enough to pay the service fees owed, JD Cloud will suspend the service, but still reserve your Load Balancer;

-7.3.3.2.
-If you have not recharged successfully and the account balance is insufficient to cover the service fees owed at the expiration time of the 7th day after the service from JD Cloud is suspended (from the time when the suspension of the service is suspended to the expiration of the same time on the 7th day), JD Cloud will terminate the Service Terms and clear your Load Balancer.

 7.3.4.
 You understand and fully accept that although JD Cloud has established necessary technical measures to protect against matters or behaviors (collectively referred to as such behaviors) endangering the network security including computer viruses, network intrusion and attack damage (including but not limited to DDOS) (and will continue to improve based on the development of technology), in consideration of the limitations and relativity of network security techniques and the unpredictability of such behaviors, if you encounter such behaviors and this causes harm to JD Cloud or other networks or servers (including but not limited to local, non-local and international networks, servers, etc.) of JD Cloud, or affects the smooth contact between JD Cloud and international Internet or JD Cloud and specific network/server or internal smooth contact of JD Cloud, JD Cloud may decide to suspend or terminate the service.
 If the service is terminated, the service fee will be calculated based on the actual service provided, and you will still be responsible for the service fee (if any) that you have not paid.